LZBE: an LZ-style compressor supporting $O(\log n)$-time random access: Data Structure for Efficient Random Access

 The symmetric centroid path decomposition (SymCPD)~\cite{DBLP:journals/jacm/GanardiJL21} decomposes a DAG into disjoint paths, extending heavy path decomposition~\cite{DBLP:journals/jcss/SleatorT83} to arbitrary DAGs. \begin{lemma}[{Symmetric Centroid Path Decomposition (SymCPD)~\cite[Lemma 2.1]{DBLP:journals/jacm/GanardiJL21}}] For a DAG $\calD = \langle V, E \rangle$, there exists a pair of disjoint edge sets $H, L \subseteq E$ such that $L = E - H$, satisfying the following conditions: \begin{enumerate} \item The edge-induced subgraph $\langle V, H \rangle$ consists of a set of disjoint paths. \item Any path in the DAG $\calD$ contains at most $2 \lg n_\calD$ edges from $L$, \end{enumerate} where $n_\calD$ denotes the number of maximal paths in $\calD$. \end{lemma} An edge in $H$ is called a \emph{heavy edge}, and a maximal path (including a path consisting of a single node) in the subgraph $\langle V, H \rangle$ is called a \emph{heavy path}.
 An edge in $L$ is called a \emph{light edge}.
 Note that the total length of all heavy paths is bounded by $O(|V|)$, since each vertex has at most one outgoing heavy edge.

-We apply this technique to the derivation DAG $\calD$ of an LZSE factorization $\calF$.
+We apply this technique to the dependency DAG $\calD$ of an LZBE factorization $\calF$.
 Since each maximal path corresponds to a jump sequence and the total number of jump sequences is $n$, we have $n_\calD \leq n$, and thus any path in $\calD$ contains at most $2 \lg n$ light edges.
-All heavy paths can be computed in $O(\zse)$ time (see Theorem~\ref{thm:SymCPD_lineartime} in Appendix~\ref{app:proofs}).
+The next lemma shows that all heavy paths of the dependency DAG $\calD$ can be computed in $O(\zbe)$ time.